Charges Against Stormy Daniels Dropped Hours After Strip Club Arrest

 — WSYX ABC 6 (@wsyx6) July 12, 2018

 Daniels was scheduled to perform for two nights at Sirens.
-However, in a statement, Daniels’ attorney, Michael Avenatti, said that his client’s second scheduled performance has been cancelled due to the arrest.
+However, in a statement, Daniels’ attorney, Michael Avenatti, said that his client’s second scheduled performance has been canceled due to the arrest.

 As previously reported by the Inquisitr, at the time of Stormy’s arrest, Avenatti claimed her arrest was “politically motivated.”